How to Get Blood Out of a Mattress

 A cold-water salt paste can help draw out a fresh stain and is mattress-safe, though enzyme cleaner works better on anything dried.
 Baking soda mainly helps absorb moisture and odor afterward.
 Neither replaces the cold-water blotting that does most of the work.

-The blood soaked through to the mattress — are the sheets treated the same way?
+The blood soaked through to the mattress.
+Are the sheets treated the same way?

 Sheets are easier: they are machine washable, so you can rinse them under cold running water, treat with enzyme cleaner or dish soap, and wash cold.
 The mattress needs the blot-only method because it cannot be rinsed.
 Treat the sheets first while the mattress treatment dwells.